PantelisAndrianakis/Breezy/documentation/language/static-members.md

 {
 	Server.INSTANCE = new Server();

-	Greeter g;
-	g = Server.INSTANCE;         // The one instance, used through its interface. print(g.greet());            // Hello.
+	Greeter g = Server.INSTANCE;         // The one instance, used through its interface. print(g.greet());            // Hello.
 }
 ```